Pan-STARRS Pixel Analysis : Source Detection and Characterization: Introduction

 \keywords{Surveys:\PSONE }

-\section{INTRODUCTION}
+\section{Introduction}

+The 1.8m Pan-STARRS\,1 telescope is located on the summit of Haleakala on the Hawaiian island of Maui.
+The wide-field optical design of the telescope \citep{2004SPIE.5489..667H} produces a 3.3 degree field of view with low distortion and minimal vignetting even at the edges of the illuminated region.
+The optics and natural seeing combine to yield good image quality: 75\% of the images have full-width half-max values less than (1.51, 1.39, 1.34, 1.27, 1.21) arcseconds for (\grizy), with a floor of $\sim 0.7$ arcseconds.

+The \PSONE\ camera \citep{2009amos.confE..40T}, known as GPC1, consists of a mosaic of 60 back-illuminated CCDs manufactured by Lincoln Laboratory.
+The CCDs each consist of an $8\times8$ grid of $590 \times 598$ pixel readout regions, yielding an effective $4846 \times 4868$ detector.
+Initial performance assessments are presented in \cite{2008SPIE.7014E..0DO}.
+Routine observations are conducted remotely from the Advanced Technology Research Center in Kula, the main facility of the University of Hawaii's Institute for Astronomy (IfA) operations on Maui.
+The Pan-STARRS1 filters and photometric system have already been described in detail in \cite{2012ApJ...750...99T}.

+For nearly 4 years, from 2010 May through 2014 March, this telescope was used to perform a collection of astronomical surveys under the aegis of the Pan-STARRS Science Consortium.
+The majority of the time (56\%) was spent on surveying the $\frac{3}{4}$ of the sky north of $-30$ Declination with \grizy\ filters in the so-called $3\pi$ Survey.
+Another $\sim 25\%$ of the time was concentrated on repeated deep observations of 10 specific fields in the Medium-Deep Survey.
+The rest of the time was used for several other surveys, including a search for potentially hazardous asteroids in our solar system.
+The details of the telescope, surveys, and resulting science publications are described by \cite{chambers2017}.

+Pan-STARRS produced its first large-scale public data release, Data Release 1 (DR1) on 16 December 2016.
+DR1 contains the results of the third full reduction of the Pan-STARRS $3\pi$ Survey archival data, identified as PV3.
+Previous reductions \citep[PV0, PV1, PV2; see][]{magnier2017.datasystem} were used internally for pipeline optimization and the development of the initial photometric and astrometric reference catalog \citep{magnier2017.calibration}.
+The products from these reductions were not publicly released, but have been used to produce a wide range of scientific papers from the Pan-STARRS 1 Science Consortium members \citep{chambers2017}.
+DR1 contained only average information resulting from the many individual images obtained by the $3\pi$ Survey observations.
+A second data release, DR2, was made available 28 January 2019.
+DR2 provides measurements from all of the individual exposures, and include an improved calibration of the PV3 processing of that dataset.

-This is the fourth in a series of seven papers describing the Pan-STARRS1 Surveys, the data reduction techiques and the resulting data products.
-This paper (Paper IV) describes the details of the source detection and photometry, including point-spread-function and extended source fitting models, and the techniques for ``forced'' photometry measurements.
+This is the fourth in a series of seven papers describing the Pan-STARRS1 Surveys, the data reduction techniques and the resulting data products.
+This paper (Paper IV) describes the details of the source detection and photometry, including point-spread-function and extended source model fitting, and the techniques for ``forced'' photometry measurements.
+The software describe here was used with a single consistent set of parameters for the complete PV3 analysis, used for both DR1 and DR2.

-\citet[][Paper I]{chambers2017} provides an overview of the Pan-STARRS System, the design and execution of the Surveys, the resulting image and catalog data products, a discussion of the overall data quality and basic characteristics, and a brief summary of important results.
+\citet[][Paper I]{chambers2017} provide an overview of the Pan-STARRS System, the design and execution of the Surveys, the resulting image and catalog data products, a discussion of the overall data quality and basic characteristics, and a brief summary of important results.